beeman/angular-elements-chat-widget/README.md

 ## Build

-To build the Angular Elements, there is a special npm run-script: `npm run build:elements`.
-This scripts invokes `ng build` with a couple of parameters so it creates a build in `dist/element-build` that only contains `ElementModule`.
+The build configuration of the Angular Elements is defined in a separate project in `angular.json`.

+You can run this configuration with `npm run build:elements`.
+It creates a build in `dist/elements-build` that only contains `ElementModule`.

 After this build the `./build-elements.js` script creates the final js file and demo project in `dist/elements`.